SystemsApproach/security/tls.rst

 5. The server sends a "handshake finished" message which contains a hash of everything sent so far, ensuring that nothing in the handshake was tampered with.
+This further protects against MITM attacks.

 6. The client sends a similar "handshake finished" message.

-At this point the client knows that it is talking to the intended server, and both parties know that they have succesfully completed the handshake without any tampering of messages.
+At this point the client knows that it is talking to the intended server, and both parties know that they have successfully completed the handshake without any tampering of messages.
 The server in this case does not know who the client is because there has been no client authentication.
 TLS does support client authentication using client